 Application Deadline: January 20, 2020

-Value: $10,000 CAD per year for a bachelor degree program, tenable for up to four years of funding, OR $7,500 CAD per year for a diploma or a trades program, tenable for up to two years of funding.
-More info
+Value: $10,000 CAD per year for a bachelor degree program, tenable for up to 4 years of funding, or $7,500 CAD per year for a diploma or a trades program, tenable for up to 2 years of funding.

 External scholarships, bursaries, and awards that are open to the general full-time student body.

 External scholarships, bursaries, and awards that are specifically for Indigenous Peoples who are full-time students.